GabrielSCabrera/Termighty/HANDBOOK.md

 ___
 #### Color.list\_colors()

-Lists all names colors with a sample and RGB value.
+Lists all named colors with a sample and RGB value.

     >>> tm.Color.list_colors()
     █ 000 000 000 BLACK